“O Thou who dost hear prayer, to Thee all men come” (Psalm 65:2).

 Slow down.
-Do not rush through the “Our Father” (what we call “The Lord’s Prayer”).
+Do not rush through the “Our Father” (what most of us call “The Lord’s Prayer”).
 Look how it begins.

 You are praying to the Father.
 He is not just yours, of course, but “our” Father.
 He has quite the large family.

 He is the Father.
 He birthed us.
 Created us.
-Knows us.
+Redeemed us Knows us.

 The concept of God as your Heavenly Father is the personal gift to you and me from the Lord Jesus Christ Himself.
 He knew the Father as no one else, and revealed Him to us that way.
-He frequently spoke of the oneness, the relationship, He had with the Father before time began.
+He frequently spoke of the oneness–the intimate relationship–He had with the Father before time began.
 (See John 17:5ff.)

 A couple of times the Old Testament refers to God as the father of Israel, but nowhere in the Hebrew scriptures does anyone look toward the skies and address God as Father.
 We learned that from Jesus.

-My college chaplain said, “From time to time, someone will say to me, ‘I believe in God the Father but I don’t believe in Jesus.”
+My college chaplain said, “From time to time, someone will say, ‘I believe in God the Father but I don’t believe in Jesus.”
 He said, “I always ask them, Who taught you to call God Father?
-Because it was Jesus.”
+That was Jesus.”